o1-labs/proof-systems/book/src/rfcs/benchmarking.md

+# Summary

+Adds a benchmarking infrastructure for the crypto stack and some specific benchmarks.

-# Benchmarking RFC
+# Motivation

+There are two main motivations, to aid development and to facilitate comparisons with other technologies.
 This document proposes a high level approach to benchmarking the crypto stack, mostly kimchi, snarky and pickles.
 The main concern is to set up an infrastructure where it is possible to integrate different kinds of benchmarks with minimal effort.
 While the specific benchmarks are not an immediate concern, a few benchmarks of interest will be mentioned later.

+# Detailed design

 ## Types of benchmarks

-There are different metrics that we can collect, and different ways of presenting them depending of who is interested in them.
+There are different [metrics](#metrics) that we can collect, and different ways of presenting them depending of [who is interested](#audience) in them.

 ### Audience